WoodhouseA/sandwich_shop/README.md

 - **Backend**: Currently uses local storage.
 Syncing with a remote server is a planned improvement.
 - **Auth**: User authentication is not yet implemented.

-## Contribution

-Contributions are welcome.
-Suggested workflow:

-1. Fork the repository.
-2. Create a feature branch (e.g., `feature/persistent-orders`).
-3. Add tests for new behavior.
-4. Open a pull request describing your changes.

-Please follow the existing code style and add unit tests where appropriate.

 ## Contact

 - Owner: WoodhouseA (GitHub) — https://github.com/WoodhouseA